 This past week has easily been among the busiest periods of the Kingdom Hearts franchise.
 Between the 20th Anniversary Event releasing a lengthy 7-minute trailer, to the waves of information that came out afterward, fans have had an immense amount of news to parse; perhaps overwhelmingly so.

-This article aims to compile all of the recent news we have received the past week, with various hyperlinks to merchandise and more detailed avenues of coverage.
-Essentially, this article can be seen as a convenient hub for all of the recent 20th Anniversary information.
+This article aims to compile all of the news we have received and will receive, with various hyperlinks to merchandise and more detailed avenues of coverage.
+Essentially, this article can be seen as a convenient hub for all of the 20th Anniversary information.
 I'll also be providing light speculations and breakdowns (though not quite Bio-Roxas level.)

 Kingdom Hearts Dark Road

 Kingdom Hearts Dark Road has been delayed yet again, this time to August 2022.
 This is the most detailed release window we've received since the previous September 2022 window, so hopefully that's indicative of the title being finalized at that time.
 The new trailer showcased a slew of new story scenes, primarily highlighting Xehanort's upperclassmen.
 We do not know any of their names, but there is one character who looks strikingly similar to Baldr, likely implying that she's the sister he has been searching for.

 Additionally, Odin's actions and words are somewhat suspicous.
 He tells one of the new characters to prioritize studying the darkness, and perhaps more damning, is him approaching Young Xehanort and Young Eraqus with what appears to be a cognizant Darkness entity behind him.
 These beings made themselves known near the end of Kingdom Hearts Union χ's finale and are pivotal to the overarching narrative going forward, so seeing at least 1 present here is already cause for concern.